jiajian98/customer-churn-prediction/README.md

 3.  **Class Imbalance Management:** Used SMOTE to ensure the model accurately identifies the minority churn class.
 4.  **Interactive Dashboard:** A live web interface where users can adjust customer parameters and see real-time churn probabilities.

+## 🚀 Key Technical Features
+* **Imbalance Handling:** Utilized SMOTE (Synthetic Minority Over-sampling Technique) to ensure the model learns effectively from the minority 'Churn' class.
+* **Machine Learning Pipeline:** Built and tuned a Random Forest Classifier, optimizing for Recall to ensure as many potential churners as possible are caught.
+* **Interactive Deployment:** Developed a user-facing web app using Streamlit that allows real-time predictions based on user-inputted customer data.

 ## 📈 Model Performance
 * **ROC-AUC Score:** 0.82
 * **Key Insight:** Month-to-month contracts and high monthly charges were the strongest predictors of churn.